authelia/authelia/docs/configuration/identity-providers/oidc.md

 This is particularly useful for SPA's and CLI tools.
 This option requires setting the [client secret](#secret) to a blank string.

+In addition to the standard rules for redirect URIs, public clients can use the `urn:ietf:wg:oauth:2.0:oob` redirect URI.

 #### authorization_policy

 <div markdown="1">